Colorado, Arizona, US

 The skills required for an oarboatman in the Grand Canyon are in some ways much more difficult.
 Rafts are typically fully laden and very heavy.
 It takes a good understanding of the rapids, early decision making and a lot of hard work to get a raft to the right place in a rapid.
 The risk to a a baggage boat is much greater than for other river runners.
 A swimmer can flush through the biggest rapids.
 A kayaker can get flipped and easily roll back up.
 But if a baggage boat flips, it will take a long time to get it to shore and a lot of manpower to got it flipped back over, upright.
 A flip can cost hours of effort and important supplies can be lost or ruined.

-Boatmen should have the:
+Boatmen need the:

 1. Ability to hang on to the oars in heavy water, the ability to manuver with only one oar if needed and the ability to quickly replace an oar.